NASA-PDS/validate/README.md

     </dependency>
 ```

-2. Add this to the validate CLI script anywhere before the "$@":
+2. Add this to the validate CLI script anywhere before the "$@" OR add to `JAVA_TOOL_OPTIONS` environment variable:
 ```
 -Dorg.slf4j.simpleLogger.defaultLogLevel=DEBUG

+export JAVA_TOOL_OPTIONS=-Dorg.slf4j.simpleLogger.defaultLogLevel=DEBUG
 ```
 I think you can also add this to your JAVA_OPTS prior to execution.